EdLWEISS186/dac-dual-node-cgnat-setup/Observation-for-Technical-Report/dac-enode-intelligence-watcher/README.md

 This is an independent community-built observation tool.

-It is not an official DAC Labs tool and does not represent official DAC infrastructure policy.
+It is not an official DAC tool and does not represent official DAC infrastructure policy.

 The watcher observes publicly available enode data and stores snapshots for technical reporting purposes.